dave4420/gen-elm-wrappers/README.md

 This isn’t in priority order yet and I’ve probably forgotten something.

-- Don’t panic!
-Instead, explicitly write the fatal error message to stderr and exit with a non-zero status; don’t scare people with Go panics
 - Format the generated code with `elm-format`
 - Improve error message when module name is missing — it might actually be the type name that’s missing